Sahan-99/Hotel-Management-System/README.md

 This Hotel Management System is created as an assignment-based project using only HTML, CSS.
-The website is designed exclusively for desktop computers and is not responsive for mobile or tablet devices.